jhewlett/react-reversi/README.md

 Credits
 -------------
-Doing all styles in JS inspired by vjeux' excellent <a href="https://speakerdeck.com/vjeux/react-css-in-js">'CSS in JS' talk</a>.
+Doing all styles in JS inspired by <a href="https://github.com/vjeux">vjeux</a>' excellent <a href="https://speakerdeck.com/vjeux/react-css-in-js">'CSS in JS' talk</a>.